Event info

 Moderator:

-Peter Ellmark joined Alligator Bioscience in 2008 and is CSO since 2021.
-He holds a PhD and an associate professorship in Immunotechnology at Lund University and has more than 20 years’ experience of developing antibodies for immunotherapy of cancer.
-Dr. Ellmark´s research interest is focused on developing mono- and bispecific antibodies, in particular CD40 and 4-1BB targeting therapies, for tumor directed immunotherapy of cancer.
+Peter Ellmark joined Alligator Bioscience in 2008 and has been CSO since 2021.
+He holds a PhD and an associate professorship in Immunotechnology at Lund University and has more than 20 years of experience developing antibodies for immunotherapy of cancer.
+Dr. Ellmark´s research interests are focused on developing mono- and bispecific antibodies, in particular CD40- and 4-1BB-targeting therapies, for tumour-directed immunotherapy of cancer.

 Deadline for registration is Monday 2nd February 2026